NanoPhysicsCenter/RUMDEED/docs/source/code.rst

 The code

-.. f:autoprogram:: VacuumMD

 Verlet
 ------
 For particle advancement the code uses the Velocity Verlet algorithm.
+The code for it can be found in **mod_verlet.F90** and the main subroutine is:

+.. f:autosubroutine:: velocity_verlet

 The updated positions are calculated with:

 .. math::
     x_{n+1} = x_n + v_n\Delta t + \frac{1}{2}a_n \Delta t^2

+.. f:autosubroutine:: Update_ElecHole_Position

 Then the force on each particle is calculate using Coulomb's law, after which the velocity is update using:

 .. math::
     v_{n+1} = v_n + \frac{a_n+a_{n+1}}{2} \Delta t^2

+.. f:autosubroutine:: Update_Velocity

 Photo emission
 --------------